 People often get a little bit confused when I harp on about my thin hair.
 “Your hair isn’t even that thin,” they say.
-However, it’s important to note that just because somebody has a lot of hair, doesn’t mean it’s thick.
-My hair is long, sure, but when my locks are overdue for a cut, they look scraggly, and my lack of actual strands becomes all too apparent.
+However, it’s important to note that just because somebody has a lot of hair doesn’t mean it’s thick.
+My hair is long, sure, but when my lengths are overdue for a cut, they look scraggly and my lack of actual strands becomes all too apparent.

-I have found that most volumising hair products add so much unwanted grit, weight and density to my already dab locks that they actually leave them looking as though they haven’t been washed for approximately three weeks.
+I have found that most volumising hair products add so much unwanted grit, weight and density to my already-drab strands that they actually leave them looking as though they haven’t been washed for approximately three weeks.
 On top of that, I like my hair to feel clean, fresh and light, like a soft, fluffy extension of my being, and volumising hair products do their very best to dampen that vibe.

 Instead of reaching for thick cream formulas, I’ve discovered that my hair can get its moisture kicks in other ways that allow it to maintain its bounce.
 My favourite?
 Oil.
 Whereas my skin seems to detest everything about oil, my hair can’t get enough of it.
-“Using natural ingredients such as camellia seed oil restores moisture and protects.
-Then macadamia seed oil penetrates the scalp and hair for strength and elasticity.
-Finally, vitamin-rich carrot seed oil works great to rejuvenate and regenerate,” says Paul.
+“Using natural ingredients such as camellia-seed oil restores moisture and protects.
+Then macadamia-seed oil penetrates the scalp and hair for strength and elasticity.
+Finally, vitamin-rich carrot-seed oil works great to rejuvenate and regenerate,” says Percival.

 So why is it that I feel as though when I give myself a blow-dry, it never seems to last longer than an hour?
-“It is essential to let each section cool before running your hands or a brush through it so that the style can ‘set,’ otherwise you will undo all your good work,” explains Paul.
+“It is essential to let each section cool before running your hands or a brush through it so that the style can ‘set.’
+Otherwise, you will undo all your good work,” explains Percival.

 Not sure where to start?
 From shampoos to masks, keeping scrolling for the hair products that actually give my thin hair some volume without weighing it down.